interstar/golden-pond/README.md

     :l musiclib.hs

-Have a look at the example "song"
+Have a look at the example chord sequence

-    song
+    line1

+And the derived bassline

+	line2

 And try writing it to a file

-    createMidi "test.mid" song
+    createMidi "test.mid" line1 line2

 Open the new test.mid file in totem, a sequencer or similar Midi file player.